Service Charge FAQs

 What should I do if I have a query with my service charge estimate or statement of actual expenditure or I have not received a statement?

-Initially you should contact the Homeowner Services Team who will co-ordinate getting the information you require and make sure they keep you updated on progress.
+You should first contact the Homeowner Services Team who will co-ordinate getting the information you require and make sure they keep you updated on progress.
 Sometimes the information is held by different teams and we will have to obtain this for you.

 What if I am having problems making the payments due?